-Array Collections File Keyword String .NET Cast Class Compression Data Directive Enum Exception If Interface Lambda LINQ Loop Method Number Process Property Regex Sort StringBuilder Struct Switch Time Windows WPF
+Array Collections File Keyword String .NET Cast Class Data Dictionary Enum Exception If Interface Lambda LINQ List Loop Method Number Process Property Regex Sort Split StringBuilder Struct Substring Switch Time Windows

 Keywords.
 We speak in words.
 We think in words.
 A programming language has keywords that have special meaning.
 Along with syntax, we use keywords to create meaning.